Accelerated Degree Options

-The Pre-Engineering Program offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master of Civil, Environmental, Mechanical, Electrical, Computer, or Aerospace Engineering from Old Dominion University in five years.
+The Pre-Engineering Program offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master's degree in Aerospace, Biomedical, Civil, Computer, Electrical, Environmental, Mechanical, Modeling & Simulation, or Systems Engineering from Old Dominion University.
 Students attend Virginia Wesleyan for four years and ODU for one year.
 Starting their junior year, students take one or two engineering courses each semester at ODU while enrolled at VWU.
 After graduating from VWU, students are automatically admitted to the one-year Master of Engineering graduate program at ODU.
 Students are also eligible for the longer Master of Science in Engineering program.

 The Cooperative College (3-2) Program allows students to proceed directly from three years of undergraduate study at Virginia Wesleyan University to two years of study at Duke University's Nicholas School's Master of Forestry (MF) or Master of Environmental Management (MEM) program.

 This cooperative arrangement offers students the opportunity to earn a bachelor’s degree from Virginia Wesleyan University and a J.D. from Regent University School of Law in six years.